AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-videoscrubber.md

 ---
 description: The video scrubber is the horizontal slider control that lets a user dynamically seek to any time position within the currently playing video.
-seo-description: The video scrubber is the horizontal slider control that lets a user dynamically seek to any time position within the currently playing video.
-seo-title: Video scrubber

 solution: Experience Manager
 title: Video scrubber
-uuid: c68d3693-3772-470a-893a-b701ddec3414

 feature: Dynamic Media Classic,Viewers,SDK/API,360 VR Video
 role: Developer,Business Practitioner
 ---